drcyberg/CP-NHCB-V1/README.md

 ## Applications

-- The NHPSU-V1 PCB is responsible for the power supply, it will always ensure that it is powered.
+- The CP-NHPSU-V1 PCB is responsible for the power supply to the CP-NHCB-V1, it will always ensure that it is powered.
 Compatible with RPI with 3.3v voltage GPIO.
 - Always pay attention to the polarity before connecting them, make sure that you have connected them correctly before turning them on.
-- Connection pinout: RPI TX <---> NHCB-V1 RX; RPI RX <---> NHCB-V1 TX; VDD <---> NHPSU-V1 VDD; GND <---> NHPSU-V1 GND
+- UART connection pinout: RPI-5 TX <---> NHCB-V1 RX; RPI-5 RX <---> NHCB-V1 TX; VDD <---> NHPSU-V1 VDD; GND <---> NHPSU-V1 GND
 - Local console connection for RPI management.
 - Does not provide power, only establishes a data connection.
 - Supported operating systems: Windows, Linux, macOS (depending on driver availability and version).